Phlebotinum Killed the Dinosaurs

 , most writers tend to ignore the Permian-Triassic extinction

-, which was the biggest mass extinction ever and whose actual cause is still unknown.
+, which was the biggest mass extinction ever.
 Triassic-Jurassic extinction

 , which was almost as widespread as the Cretaceous-Paleogene and directly led to dinosaurs becoming the dominant forms of life for the next 135 million years, is even more obscure.
 Apparently it's only the fall of the dinosaurs, and not their rise to prominence, that's deemed interesting enough for fiction.